 From Berlin to Dubai - A dedicated event for DJing, Turntablism, Controllerism & Live Sampling for DJs, music producers and audio gurus.
 Get your hands on the latest gear, attend showcase presentations, meet international artists, and join the workshops.

-Sample Music Festival (SMF) at Prolight + Sound Middle East
+SMF at Prolight + Sound Middle East

 The primary aim of the SMF is not just to present equipment but rather to encourage active visitor participation.
 Away from the competition between the individual brands, combining different items of equipment leads to exciting applications – active and practical.